jshuadvd/LongRoPE/README.md

 - Build LLM agents that leverage longer context for tasks like dialog and question answering
 - Summarize very long documents by utilizing the full document context
 - Improve few-shot learning by providing more contextual examples to models
+- Enable long-term memory by utilizing the full context window

 ## Installation